iwill/generic-json-swift/README.md

 let hopefullyTrue = (json == json) // true!
 ```

-Also, you can turn any `Codable` object into a generic JSON structure:
+Also, you can turn any `Encodable` object into a generic JSON structure:

 ```
 struct Player: Codable {